Matchbox (window manager)

 Matchbox is a free and open source window manager for the X Window System.
 It is mainly intended for embedded systems and differs from most other window managers in that it only shows one window at a time.
 It is used by Maemo on Nokia Internet Tablets, the Neo 1973 smartphone based on Openmoko, the Vernier LabQuest handheld data acquisition device for science education, as well as on the XO-1 of the One Laptop Per Child Project. before being replaced by Metacity.

+The project is currently developed under the Yocto Project.

 Matchbox 2

 Matchbox Window Manager II is a complete rewrite of the original m-w-m.
 It is in early stages of development.